infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/user-profile.md

    - orange parameters mean that you are yet to meet the requirement - this may be due to a deficiency or an exceeded limitation

-4. The "Show Violation History" tab will open a log that shows all violations, why they were received, and, if issued by a Controller, their username.
-This can then be used when [appealing a Level 2 or Level 3 Violation](/guide/getting-started-guide/pilot-user-interface/violations#appealing-a-level-2-or-3-violation) if you believe it was issued in error

 Below is a table that outlines the different Grade requirements: